 The Disney Skyliner can be seen in the distance from either pool.

-In this photo of the Riviera pool you can tell how close the dining locations are to the pool.
-That’s the entrance for both where you see the black lettering over the umbrellas.
+In this photo of the Riviera Pool, you can tell how close the dining locations are to the pool.
+That’s the entrance for both dining options, where you see the black lettering over the umbrellas.

 The pool deck features a variety of seating.

 You can go full sun or sit under an umbrella.
-You know it’s a rather sunny place.
+You know it’s a relatively sunny place.

-There are also several beach areas with loungers outside of the pool areas.
+There are also several beach areas with loungers outside of the pool area.

-And there’s a beautiful turf lawn directly behind the Riviera pool that looks out onto Barefoot Bay toward Disney’s Caribbean Beach (review).
+And there’s a beautiful turf lawn directly behind the Riviera pool that looks out onto Barefoot Bay toward Disney’s Caribbean Beach.

 Wrapping things up, I wanted to include a few clips of the pools at Disney’s Riviera Resort.
 It will give you a little different perspective of the feature pool area.

-Hopefully, this review of the pools at Disney’s Riviera was able to give you an idea of whether or not the resort is a good fit for your next vacation.
-On my initial visit, I wasn’t quite sure how I felt about the hotel as a whole.
-But since then, I’ve returned a handful of times, and I have really fallen in love with the place.
+Hopefully, this review of the pools at Disney’s Riviera provided you with an idea of whether or not the resort is a good fit for your next vacation.

 Related: Best Pools at Disney World

 Resorts Gal specializes in providing reviews of the resorts and hotels at Walt Disney World.
-Other nearby resorts include Disney’s Swan and Dolphin Hotel (review) and Disney’s Boardwalk Inn.
+Other nearby resorts include: